patrickboateng/geolysis/docs/CONTRIBUTING.md

-# `geolab` Contribution Guidelines
+# `geolysis` Contribution Guidelines

-Thank you for your interest in contributing to `geolab`!
+Thank you for your interest in contributing to `geolysis`!
 We welcome contributions from the community to help make this project better.
 Before you get started, please take a moment to read and understand these contribution guidelines.
 Following these guidelines helps maintain a productive and welcoming community for everyone involved.

 ## Table of Contents